JPKusumi/GreenfieldPQC/README.md

-# GreenfieldPQC
+ï»¿# GreenfieldPQC
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![NuGet Version](https://img.shields.io/nuget/v/GreenfieldPQC.svg)](https://www.nuget.org/packages/GreenfieldPQC/)
 NuGet URL - https://www.nuget.org/packages/GreenfieldPQC
 GitHub URL - https://github.com/JPKusumi/GreenfieldPQC

-## Quick Overview: Quantum Resistance Available Now
+## Overview: Quantum Resistance Available Now

 The world faces the threat of quantum computers with the ability to break current (or old normal) cryptographic systems.
 To use Post Quantum Cryptography (PQC) will become the new normal.
 GreenfieldPQC is a .NET library that provides post-quantum cryptographic primitives to secure applications against these future threats.
 It offers an opinionated subset drawn from available implementations of key encapsulation mechanisms (KEMs), symmetric encryption, digital signatures, and hashing algorithms designed to be resistant to quantum attacks.
 The goal is to sidestep threats like Grover's algorithm for symmetric ciphers and Shor's for asymmetric ones.